astropy/astropy/docs/development/codeguide.rst

 * For warnings, one should always use ``warnings.warn(message, warning_class)``.
 These get redirected to ``log.warn`` by default, but one can still use the standard warning-catching mechanism and custom warning classes.
-The warning class should be either :class:`~astropy.utils.custom_warnings.AstropyUserWarning` or inherit from it.
+The warning class should be either :class:`~astropy.utils.exceptions.AstropyUserWarning` or inherit from it.

 * For informational and debugging messages, one should always use ``log.info(message)`` and ``log.debug(message)``.